kendryte/kendryte-doc-standalone-programming-guide/en/DMAC.md

 Direct Memory Access (DMA) controller is used to provide high-speed data transfer between peripherals and memory and between memory and memory.
 This improves CPU efficiency by quickly moving data through DMA without any CPU operation.

-## Summary

-Direct Memory Access (DMA) controller is used to provide high-speed data transfer between peripherals and memory and between memory and memory.
-This improves CPU efficiency by quickly moving data through DMA without any CPU operation.

 ## Features

 The DMA controller has the following features: